hashicorp/terraform-provider-azurerm/website/docs/r/application_gateway.html.markdown

 * `rewrite_rule_set_name` - (Optional) The Name of the Rewrite Rule Set which should be used for this URL Path Map.
 Only valid for v2 SKUs.

-* `firewall_policy_id` - (Optional) The ID of the Web Application Firewall Policy which should be used as a HTTP Listener.
+* `firewall_policy_id` - (Optional) The ID of the Web Application Firewall Policy which should be used as an HTTP Listener.

 ---